alpi2736/spotxmobile.github.io/docs/immutable-ad-params.md

 |device[carrier]|The carrier the device is using, this parameter will be empty if the user does not allow the app to access their telephony service.|

 !!! note
-The parameter `app[uid]` can be reset by resetting the advertiser id.
+The parameter `app[uid]` and `device[ifa]`can be reset by resetting the advertiser ID.
 Here are instructions on how to do this for iOS and Android:

 ### iOS
 1. Go to Settings > Privacy